8 Benefits of Daily Journaling for Mental Health

 3. Reduce Daily Stress

-Writing about your worries can help you offload mental clutter and gain perspective.
-Journaling can lower stress hormones and give you a sense of control over overwhelming situations.
+Science backs this up too—journaling can lower stress hormones and give a sense of control over overwhelming situations.

 4. Set Goals and Stay Accountable